 - 26.2.
 BOC to be invited to participate in a minimum of one presentation ceremony - 26.3.
 Finals day is a "special day" and should be treated as such this is the lasting impression many will have of the tournament and is likely to be the day with the highest number of spectators - 26.4.
 The HO to pre-arrange who will present the trophies etc for each event.
 The Tournament Director to ensure the Referee is informed as to when, where etc the presentations will take place so they can advise managers, coaches and players - 26.5.
 The presentation ceremonies should be carried out as soon as possible after each final.
 These need to be organised in advance, should have minimal (if any) speeches, and should include photo opportunities showing tournament branding.
 Consider the background which shows in the photos - 26.6.
-It is standard practise to recognise the Referees with either a small trophy or gift from the HO - 26.7.
+It is standard practice to recognise the Referees with either a small trophy or gift from the HO - 26.7.
+It is also a nice gesture to recognise other groups of people involved in the tournament with a certificate of appreciation: Umpires, Line Judges, Volunteers - 26.8.
+If time permits, it is also a nice gesture for the HO to arrange a dinner for the Referee's and Umpire's (HO to cover the cost) - 26.9.
 The HO, in conjunction with the Referees to organise Technical Officials and Volunteers photos.
 Note it is advisable to do this either prior to the quarterfinals or semifinals sessions.